NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/4-Putting_it_all_together.md

 - Retrieved data from API endpoints, structured as JSON.
 - Subscribed to sensor data feeds over MQTT, setting up a callback function to parse and handle new data when it arrives.
 - Sent commands (formatted as JSON) over MQTT, to control a physical output device.
-- You've also drawn graphs and built a simple GUI.

 Broadly, you have inputs and outputs, and several fragments of Python which might help you glue those together.